WayneDW/WayneDW.github.io/_posts/2024-04-05-random_fourier_features.md

 ### Random Fourier Features

 To tackle this issue, random Fourier features {% cite random_features %} propose an unbiased Monte Carlo approximation to approximate the radial basis function (RBF) kernel.
-Such transformations have widely been used in the time embedding of transformer models and also used to demonstrate DNN models are faster than trees {% cite num_embed %}.
+Such transformations have widely been used in the time embedding of DNN models, such as transformers, and also used to demonstrate DNN are faster than trees {% cite num_embed %} in tabular data.

 Define $$\mathrm{f(x):= \exp\{i w^\intercal x\}}$$.
 Given a Gaussian vector $\mathrm{w\sim N(0, c I)}$, we have that